Real-time 2.5 dimension outdoor acoustic simulation

 Point source spherical spreading models how sound energy spreads over an expanding sphere.

-where d = 3D distance (m), 11 dB = 10·log₁₀(4π) for hemispherical radiation.
+where d = 3D distance (m), 10·log₁₀(4π) ≈ 10.99 dB for full spherical radiation.

 Derivation: Power flux Φ = W/(4πr²), therefore Lp = LW - 10·log₁₀(4πr²)